pierrick-marie/simple-js-gallery/README.md

 ### 6. Enjoy your gallery!

-# Usage

-### Navigate through the images
+#### Navigate through the images

 There are three options to navigate through images:

-* click on the left ou right arrow
+* click on "left" or "right" arrow
 * click on the thumbnails
-* press key left or right key
+* press "left" or "right" key

-### Display image in full screen mode

-There are two options to display image in full screen mode:

-* click on the image
-* press key f

-### Display image in default view mode
+#### Display image in default view mode

 There are three options to display image in default view mode:

-* click on the image
+* click on the image or press "f" key to toggle in full screen view
-* press key f
-* press key escape
+* press "escape" key to exit full screen view and go back in default view

 # Authors and acknowledgment